Run without a GPU

 What changes the route in production

-Mixtral 8x7B becomes much easier to operate when the team does not have to memorize which GPU family fits which deployment shape.
-Remote execution lets the operator focus on the workload instead of the supplier list.
+Mixtral 8x7B becomes much easier to operate when you do not have to memorize which GPU family fits each deployment shape.
+Remote execution keeps your attention on the workload instead of the supplier list.

 FAQ